Nelisiwe1/linear_regression_model/README.md

 - Implementing a basic neural network model for regression.
 - Understanding gradient descent and loss minimization in Rust.

+# Reflection on Learning

+-  Sources of Help: AI, official documentation, and online community resources were instrumental in troubleshooting errors.

+- Challenges: Some errors took longer to debug, especially those related to API changes.

+- Takeaways: This project strengthened my understanding of Rust’s type system, error handling, and neural network implementation using the Burn library.
+Future improvements may involve seeking additional help from experienced Rust developers or the Burn library community.

 ## Author
 Nelisiwe